 This animated gif shows a 10 digit unix epoch date converted to a date/time string, a jpg held in a blob displayed as the users picture/avatar and a numeric "gender" field converted to a pre-entered set of aliases "male, female or unknown".

 Creating a report with The Forensic Browser is as simple as choosing what tables and fields you want, convert date formats and press the create report button.
-Reports can be customised for layout with user defined headers and footers, background colour, landscape or portrait page orienation...
+Reports can be customised for layout with user defined headers and footers, background colour, landscape or portrait page orientation...
 Reports can be saved to HTML/XLSX/CSV.

 The Forensic Browser can do much more than create a simple report on one table from a database.
-More complex queries can be designed to amalgamate data from two or more tables (so for example you could show the avatar of a Skype user next to each message they authored).
+More complex queries can be designed to amalgamate data from two or more tables (for example you could show the avatar of a Skype user next to each message they authored).
 Or, as in the example below from the Kik application, join two tables so that the username can be shown next to a message, rather than the user ID.
-Alternatively you could create a report showing just the messages between a selection of users from a Skype database, or as in the screen shot below the Skype conversations using the messages table joined with the contacts table to show the avatar image of the author of each message.
+Alternatively, you could create a report showing just the messages between a selection of users from a Skype database, or as in the screen shot below the Skype conversations using the messages table joined with the contacts table to show the avatar image of the author of each message.

 The Forensic Browser for SQLite is part of the SQLite Forensic Toolkit.